Early Bloom - approximately June 18 - 26

 Waterlilies in the formal pond.

-During full bloom, our lavender turns fully purple and blossoms for several weeks at the end of June and July.
-We slowly start to harvest our English lavender rows around the first week of July, a process which is spread over a few weeks.
+During full bloom, our lavender turns fully purple and blossoms for several weeks.
+We slowly start to harvest our lavender rows around the first week of July, a process which is spread over a few weeks.
 We leave the thousands of lavender plants in the labyrinth to fully open for our guests and our bees to enjoy.
 Near the end of July, rivers of vibrant pink echinacea thread through the fading but still purple lavender.
 The whole garden is alive with butterflies, hummingbirds and bees and glowing with warmer colours.

-Full bloom is for you if you need those instagram shots of the fully purple lavender, and don't mind a slightly higher price and more people.
+In 2022, we are open for several weeks in August so that you can enjoy the high summer colour of the echinacea, dahlias, hydrangeas, sunflowers and wildflowers in the gardens.
 Our recommendation?
-Come once in mid-to late June, and then again in mid to late July once the echinacea, dahlias and rudbeckias start to bloom.
+Come once in mid-to late June, and again in late July or August once the high summer flowers start to bloom.
 Don't forget to check our instagram for updates on the progress of the lavender and highlights of the gardens each week.
 We can't wait to share the beauty of our gardens with you!

 In the lavender rows.